ilgon-technologies/ilgon-network-documentation/readme copy.md

 The current network topology of the ILGON and some connected services is shown on the picture below:
 ![topology](architecture.png)

+Validators are the core of the system so they are hidden behind the tor network to prevent DOS attacks against them.

 The Main components are:
 * Validators (V1, V2, ..)